 What would have happened if Google had never shared its own C++ testing framework, Google Test, with the world?

-This question isn't just about Google Test (gtest); it reveals how much money companies save by using free, open-source software.
+This question isn't really about Google Test (gtest).
+It reveals how much money companies save by using free, open-source software.
 Whether we're using Linux, Kubernetes, LLVM, ROS 2, OpenCV, or any other open-source project, the economic benefits are the same.

 *COCOMO is an industry-standard model for estimating software development effort.